Gonusi/gonusi.github.io/posts/2021-01/01-test-driven-development-and-simplifying-code-using-functional-programming/index.md

 ---
 title: Test driven development and reading on how to simplify my code
+description: Force myself to follow TDD on personal experiments.
 layout: layout.html
 tags: ["posts", "daily", "TDD"]
 date: 2021-01-01